piranha/solovyov.net/src/blog/2020/postgresql-query-jit.md

 I blame this on both being too sleepy (being woken up in the wrong sleep phase is a pain) and having absolutely zero experience with JIT.
 Somehow this `Optimizations` word has captured my attention and I've spent quite a bit of time reading up on new optimizations in PostgreSQL and how to disable them.
 No idea why `Emission` did not have my attention - I guess its time just didn't come yet. :-)

 JIT got disabled.
 API response timings dropped from 5s to whatever they are normally.
-Things went back to normal.
+Things went back to usual state.

 ## Conclusion